 “For your fellowship in the gospel from the first day until now”

 “For” means on the basis of.
-Paul gave thanks on the basis of some substance.
+Paul gave thanks based on some substance.
 Paul’s capacity for thanksgiving went beyond “warm fuzzies.”
-His love for them had a basis to it—their participation in advancing the gospel.
+His love for them had a cause to it—their participation in advancing the gospel.

 “your fellowship in the gospel”